WANG-lp/low-latency-log/README.md

-# Fastest and Low latency logging library for Rust 🪵
+# Fastest and low latency logging library for Rust 🪵
 ### Example
 ```rust
 use fastlog::{info, Level};